DEVOLUTION: Derbyshire County Council mounts legal challenge over Sheffield deal

 The county council asked Sheffield City Region to withdraw the consultation after expressing ‘fundamental concerns’ that it was ‘misleading and flawed’ but now say their concerns have been ‘ignored’.

 The leader of Derbyshire County Council, Councillor Anne Western, said: “If these proposals go ahead, it will affect the people of Chesterfield and Derbyshire for generations to come and yet the consultation doesn’t tell the full story or ask the right questions – so how can people give an informed view?

 “We don’t believe the proposals are in the best interests of anyone living in Derbyshire – least of all people living in Chesterfield.

 “The county council has a responsibility to act in the best interests of all its residents and we could not sit idly by and watch South Yorkshire break up Derbyshire without a proper consultation.”

-If the plans go ahead, responsibility for services including roads, public transport, travel concessions, skills for employment and major planning and investment projects would pass to the combined authority.
+If the plans go ahead, responsibility for services including roads, funding for maintenance and roads, public transport, travel concessions, skills for employment and major planning and investment projects would pass to the combined authority.

 After the consultation period ends on Friday August 12, the findings will be forwarded to the Secretary of State for Communities and Local Government who will make a final decision on the plans later this year.